projectacrn/acrn-hypervisor/doc/introduction/index.rst

 **I/O Path**:
   see `ACRN-io-mediator`_ below

-**VHM**:
+**HSM**:
-  The Virtio and Hypervisor Service Module is a kernel module in the Service VM acting as a middle layer to support the device model.
-The VHM client handling flow is described below:
+  The Hypervisor Service Module is a kernel module in the Service VM acting as a middle layer to support the device model.
+The HSM client handling flow is described below:

   #.
-ACRN hypervisor IOREQ is forwarded to the VHM by an upcall
+ACRN hypervisor IOREQ is forwarded to the HSM by an upcall
      notification to the Service VM.
   #.
-VHM will mark the IOREQ as "in process" so that the same IOREQ will
+HSM will mark the IOREQ as "in process" so that the same IOREQ will
      not pick up again.
 The IOREQ will be sent to the client for handling.
-     Meanwhile, the VHM is ready for another IOREQ.
+     Meanwhile, the HSM is ready for another IOREQ.
   #.
 IOREQ clients are either a Service VM Userland application or a Service VM
      Kernel space module.
-Once the IOREQ is processed and completed, the Client will issue an IOCTL call to the VHM to notify an IOREQ state change.
-The VHM then checks and hypercalls to ACRN hypervisor notifying it that the IOREQ has completed.
+Once the IOREQ is processed and completed, the Client will issue an IOCTL call to the HSM to notify an IOREQ state change.
+The HSM then checks and hypercalls to ACRN hypervisor notifying it that the IOREQ has completed.

 .. note::
    * Userland: dm as ACRN Device Model.
-   * Kernel space: VBS-K, MPT Service, VHM itself
+   * Kernel space: VBS-K, MPT Service, HSM itself

 .. _pass-through: